UrbsLab/STREAMLINE/README.md

 * Other key data/results visualizations
 * Support to easily run this pipeline on cloud computing platforms such as AWS, Azure, or Google Cloud.
 * Support to utilize this pipeline within Docker

+# Acknowledgements
+STREAMLINE is the result of 3 years of on and off development gaining feedback from multiple biomedical research collaborators at the University of Pennsylvania, Fox Chase Cancer Center, Cedars Sinai Medical Center, and the University of Kansas Medical Center.
+The bulk of the coding was completed by Ryan Urbanowicz and Robert Zhang.
+Special thanks to Sy Hwang, Richard Zhang, and Wilson Zhang for their code contributions.
+We also thank the following collaborators for their feedback on application of the pipeline during development: Shannon Lynch, Rachael Stolzenberg-Solomon, Ulysses Magalang, Allan Pack, Brendan Keenan, Danielle Mowery, and Diego Mazzotti.

 # Citation